wjthompso/similar-quote-app/Readme.md

 `source app-env/bin/activate`

 Within that environment, install the necessary requirements.

 `pip3 install -r requirements.txt`

 After writing the .py file, various .html files, and .css file use the following command to run the local webserver.
-You can type `localhost:8000` to see the webpage
+You can type `localhost:8000` to see the webpage:

 `python3 app.py`